 Kaffir Lime Marmalade – from NZ Herald.
 This marmalade recipe packs a flavor hit and could also be used to baste a chicken.
 A fantastic way to use up a bag full of kaffir lime fruits.

 For preserves and marmalades, I like using a preserving saucepan and food thermometer to take the guesswork out of my marmalade setting.

 Kaffir Lime Curd – from Suitcase Foodist.
 A delicious citrusy curd using the zest and juice from 4 kaffir limes.
 Delicious served on toast, scones or used in a dessert similar to the kaffir lime tarts below.

 Thai-Inspired Mini Kaffir Lime Tarts – from Rachel Cooks Thai.
 Turning the zest from kaffir lime into a curd to fill buttery sweet pastry shells for mouth-watering tarts.

 Kaffir Lime and Dark Chocolate Macarons – from Baking in Pink.
-These delicious looking macarons use the kaffir lime zest in both the macaron shells and ganache filling.
-A yummy and decadent treat you can enjoy with a cup of tea or coffer or impress your friends by serving up a batch for morning tea.
+These delicious-looking macarons use the kaffir lime zest in both the macaron shells and ganache filling.
+A yummy and decadent treat you can enjoy with a cup of tea or coffee or impress your friends by serving up a batch for morning tea.